(Vegan) Easy Chickpea Tikka Masala

 2 garlic cloves, minced

-1 2-inch piece of ginger, finely chopped
+1 two-inch piece of ginger, finely chopped

 1 tablespoon Garam Masala